 - 2. Elements of the CanSat must not extend beyond the can's diameter until it has left the launch vehicle. - 3.
 The mass of the CanSat must be between a minimum of 300 grams and a maximum of 350 grams.
 CanSats that are lighter must take additional ballast with them to reach the 300 grams minimum mass limit required. - 4.
 Explosives, detonators, pyrotechnics, and inflammable or dangerous materials are strictly forbidden.
 All materials used must be safe for the personnel, the equipment, and the environment.
 In case of any concern, Material Safety Data Sheets (MSDS) may be requested from the teams. - 5.
-The CanSat must be powered by a battery and/or solar panels.
-It must be possible for the systems to remain switched on for two continuous hours. - 6.
+It must be possible for the CanSat to remain powered on for two continuous hours, and to be able to collect and record/transmit data during that time. - 6.
 The battery must be easily accessible in case it has to be replaced/recharged. - 7.
-The CanSat must have an easily accessible master power switch.
-The CanSat must also have an "ON" light which must be obvious to notice when the CanSat is on. - 8.
-Inclusion of a positioning system for retrieval (beeper, radio beacon, GPS, Apple Tag, etc.) is highly recommended. - 9.
-The CanSat should have a recovery system, such as a parachute, capable of being reused after launch.
-It is highly recommended to use bright-coloured fabric (e.g., "high-visibility orange"), which will facilitate recovery of the CanSat after landing.
+The CanSat must have an easily-accessible master power switch. - 8.
+The CanSat must have an "ON" light which must be obvious to notice when the CanSat is powered on. - 9.
+The CanSat must use a parachute to slow its descent rate.
+The descent rate must be between 5 and 12 m/s, and should be between 8 and 11 m/s.
+It is highly recommended to use brightly-coloured fabric (e.g., "high-visibility orange") for the parachute, to facilitate recovery of the CanSat after landing.